 - Walk the resort trails: The property is truly breathtaking.
 Don’t forget to walk the property a bit no matter what your schedule is – and bring your camera!
 There are so many photo opportunities.

 We happily checked into our impressive room at 3:00pm after our delicious lunch.
-Our plush and comfortable queen size bed was the true mark of a Starwood resort.
+Our plush and comfortable queen-size bed was the true mark of a Marriott resort of this caliber.
 I have to admit we indulged in a little afternoon nap!

 - Indoor hammock